-Here is a tasty Aprium-Peach Cobbler that you can put together easily in late spring, when the universes of ripe apriums and peaches intersect.
+Here is a tasty Aprium-Peach Cobbler that you can put together easily in late summer when the universes of ripe apriums and peaches intersect.
 Now, this could have been an aprium cobbler, or a peach cobbler, or an apricot cobbler.
 But the apriums and the peaches were just a few steps apart at the farmers’ market, so aprium-peach cobbler it was.
+(Also of interest: Peaches: Kitchen Basics)

 - 1 cup all-purpose flour